-Dr. Fang serves in the Editorial Review Broad for Entrepreneurship Theory and Practice, and Journal of Family Business Strategy.
+Dr. Fang serves in the Editorial Review Broad for Entrepreneurship Theory and Practice, Family Business Review, and Journal of Family Business Strategy.

 Selected Peer-Review Journal Publications (full vitae available upon request):